-All students must successfully complete one or more college-level mathematics classes.
-These requirements will vary by major.
-For incoming students, placement in the appropriate math course is determined first by their major, then either by approved transfer credit or by taking the Math Placement Exam.
-Students must take the placement examination before attending Student Orientation and Advising (SOAR).
+The level and knowledge of math needed for students to successfully progress through and complete their degrees helps determine if they need to take the placement exam.
+The chart below identifies whether a student needs to take the placement exam.
+All students must successfully complete one or more college-level mathematics classes, but these requirements vary by major.
+For incoming students, placement in the appropriate math course is determined first by major, then either by approved transfer credit or by taking the Math Placement Exam.